MicrosoftDocs/mobile-blazor-bindings/mobile-blazor-bindings/walkthroughs/weather-app.md

    To learn more, including how to do async initialization, check out the [Blazor lifecycle methods documentation](https://docs.microsoft.com/aspnet/core/blazor/lifecycle?view=aspnetcore-3.0).

 1. CSS styles are used to apply common properties by element type or by CSS class name.
 A [CSS file](https://github.com/xamarin/MobileBlazorBindings/blob/master/samples/MobileBlazorBindingsWeather/MobileBlazorBindingsWeather/WeatherStyles.css) is included as an embedded resource in the shared project (this is the default setting for CSS files).
-A reference to allowed CSS properties is available [here](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/styles/css/).
+Learn more about using CSS in Mobile Blazor Bindings in the [CSS Styles topic](../ui/css-styles.md).